konj5/Storzi/README.md

 If you are writing a pattern in a language that we do not provide a template for, you will also have to write a custom `Dockerfile` that will be used to compile and run the pattern.
 When started, the `Dockerfile` should run your pattern.

+To develop the patterna and run the simulation, you will still have to install Python dependencies as specified in the above section.

 Docker containers automatically mount the `/tmp/jelka` pipe.
 Your pattern should either write data directly to the pipe, or write it to the standard output and